At a glance: Attribute your apps in multiple Android stores and view the data in a single app dashboard or in an app dashboard per store.

 - Fill out the required details, including the Amazon app store URL specific to your app.

-Getting the data - AppsFlyer reports
+Getting the data - Additional AppsFlyer reports

-You can use the following reporting methods in AppsFlyer.
+In addition to the Overview dashboard, you can use the following reporting methods in AppsFlyer.

 - Combine multiple dashboards (apps) in a single report